 Bill 12, An Act to clarify the scope of the right to free education and to allow the regulation of certain financial contributions that may be required (Order of reference given on 4 April 2019).

 Order of initiative

 Future of the news media.

 COMMITTEE ON LABOUR AND THE ECONOMY

-COMMITTEE ON PUBLIC FINANCE

-Order of reference

-Consideration of Bills:
+Order in compliance with the Standing Orders

+Interpellation: